joaopi/simplilearn_terraform_ec2/README.md

 ## What are the prerequisites?

-You must have an AWS account and provide your AWS Access Key ID and AWS Secret Access Key.
+You must have an AWS account and provide your AWS Access Key ID, AWS Secret Access Key and AWS Security Token.

-The values for `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` should be saved as environment variables.
+The values for `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_SESSION_TOKEN` should be saved as environment variables.